rsabreadking/practice-collab-repo/GeeksAgainstGingersRulebook.md

 - Hate on Gingers.
 - Have fun!

-- hate on Gingers that play poker a little extra.
+- hate on Gingers that play pokera hell of a lot.

-- Beer is brilliant
+- Beer is brilliant but only when I dont throw up, it make my  tummy hurt